Huge Snowstorm Hits US East Coast - UrduPoint

 "There will be locusts next at the rate we're going," quipped de Blasio, who also suspended outdoor dining, the latest blow to the city's beleaguered pandemic-hit restaurants, on MSNBC.

-More than 1,500 US flights were canceled -- mostly at airports in New York, Boston, Philadelphia and Washington -- disrupting travel that has already been heavily curtailed by the Covid-19 pandemic.
+More than 1,600 US flights were canceled -- mostly at airports in New York, Boston, Philadelphia and Washington -- disrupting travel that has already been heavily curtailed by the pandemic.

-La Guardia Airport canceled 90 percent of flights, while JFK and Newark airports both scrapped 70 percent of flights.
+Airlines canceled all flights in and out of La Guardia Airport and JFK Airport, while 71 percent of flights were scrapped at Newark Liberty Airport.

+New York shops closed early and outdoor trains were scheduled to stop running at 2:00 pm (1900 GMT).

+If that much falls in the Big Apple then it would become the city's eighth biggest snowstorm since records began in 1869.

-"If we get above 20 inches, it should rank somewhere near the top 10 snowiest events for New York City,", Matthew Wunsch, a National Weather Service forecaster told AFP.
+"This is expected to be one of the bigger snowfall events for New York City," Matthew Wunsch, a National Weather Service forecaster, told AFP.

+- Power outages - The most snowfall to have blanketed America's commercial capital was 27.5 inches, over three days, in January 2016.

-The capital pushed back until Tuesday a planned return to school for thousands of children who have been learning at home for almost a year because of the pandemic.
+The capital pushed back until Tuesday a planned return to school for tens of thousands of children who have been learning at home for almost a year because of the pandemic.

 Heavy snowfall was also forecast for New Jersey, Philadelphia and Connecticut.